HedvigInsurance/web/src/pages/index.en.md

   rental_price: 99kr
   rental_title: Rental apartment
 customer_source:
+  paragraph: >-
-  bottom_paragraph: 'Hedvig members are switching from the following traditional insurers:'
+    Hedvig members are switching from the following traditional insurers:
   heading: >-
     Switching from your existing insurer is as simple.
 Tell us who it is and we handle the rest.